-Here are the best DIY projects to make them for your kids or with them that we were covering on Kidsomania during February 2014.
+Here are the best DIY projects to make them for your kids or with them that we were covering on Kidsomania during August 2014.
 If you’ve missed them than don’t hesitate to check them out.

 School is a place where your kids can develop, learn useful things and make friends.
 And they don’t need to think what they should wear.
 Let adults think!
 So today we offer you to look at school outfit ideas for your son.
 And sometimes boys can be more fashionistas than even girls!
 So first of all, ask them, what they want: jeans or trousers, a t-shirt or classical white shirt.
 If your kids don’t have a uniform at school, you can change their style of clothes every day!
 The main thing is a comfort, nothing should limit their freedom.
 Look at the ideas below to get some inspiration!

 I just want to applaud the person who came up with such a simple yet genius idea – pacifier clips.
 With them you’ll keep those pacifiers readily available and they won’t be dropped or lost.
 The supplies are cotton fabric 2 ¼ x 9 inch rectangle, fusible interfacing 2 ¼ x 9 inch rectangle, heavy string, coordinating thread and 1 inch pacifier clip.
 First you need to cut a piece of cotton fabric and interfacing, both 2 ¼ x 9 inches.
 Then cut a piece of cotton string 7 inches long.
 Iron the interfacing onto the wrong side of your fabric, fold it in half lengthwise and sew the long edges together.
 Continue at makeit-loveit.com.